Resource Navigation

 - Power Transmission Apparatuses

-Some machines are immediately labeled as dangerous, I refer to these at the pit bulls.
-Here is a short list of some of the most prevalent machines that create high-risk amputation hazards:
+Some machines are labeled more dangerous than others, as they are the machines that create the highest risk of amputation.
+Here is a short list of some of the most prevalent machines that are at greater risk of amputation:

 - Power Presses